 About this collection

-We are delighted to share with you a selection of the papers which will be presented at our Faraday Discussion on the chemistry of 2-dimensional materials: beyond graphene, taking place in Cambridge, UK in March 2020.
-More information about the event may be found here: http://rsc.li/2dmaterials-fd2020.
+We are delighted to share with you a selection of the papers associated with a Faraday Discussion on the chemistry of 2-dimensional materials: beyond graphene.
+More information about the related event may be found here: http://rsc.li/2dmaterials-fd2020.
 Additional articles will be added to the collection as they are published.
 The final versions of all the articles presented and a record of the live discussions will be published after the event.